enso-org/enso/docs/runtime/function-call-flow.md

 ## Definition-Site Argument Suspension
-Enso allows functions to define certain arguments as `Suspended`, so that when these are passed to a function, the corresponding expressions are not evaluated at the call side, but are instead passed to the function as closures for evaluation at the function's discretion.
+Enso allows functions to define certain arguments as `Suspended`, so that when these are passed to a function, the corresponding expressions are not evaluated at the call site, but are instead passed to the function as closures for evaluation at the function's discretion.

 Therefore, all application arguments are actually treated as thunks and only